Another Year Older

 “Screw the tabloids and screw your cousin,” said Logan.
 “He’s a disgrace to your family.
 When he kidnapped you and your cousins, nobody batted an eyelash, nor did they show any concern about your safety.
-But when you finally find him and discovered that the cousin who ruined your life kidnapped an innocent girl, that’s when things got really bad.”
+But when you finally escaped and discovered that the cousin who ruined your life had kidnapped an innocent little girl, that’s when things got really bad.”

-“If they want information about that kidnapping, they should talk to the family of that kidnapped girl,” said Deirdre, “which is a bad thing because someone will talk about me and how I managed to escape from Sterling and kept myself hidden from him for the last seven years.”
+“If they want information about that kidnapping, they should talk to the family of that kidnapped girl,” said Deirdre, “which is a bad thing because someone will start talking about me and how I managed to escape from Sterling and kept myself hidden from him for the last seven years.”

 “And how are your friends holding up?” said Logan.
-“They and that one girl?”
+“They and that guy’s sister?”